chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 [^2]: This is related to the problem of how you judge intelligence of a system - see, for example, François Chollet's [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547) (2019).
 But this question of judging learned representations is really a precursor to that question of judging intelligence.

+[^3]: Here I'm assuming intelligence is a floor for the quality of its internal representations, which seems reasonable.

 [^3]: There's also a question about whether information into the system is in any way conditional on the outputs of the system.
 In other words, is there a feedback loop between the output of the system and what it receives back?
 Here I'm assuming there is no feedback; but if there is, it begins looking like a reinforcement learning problem.

 [^4]: The text interface is, of course, also at the heart of the Turing Test (with all its issues as a measure of intelligence).